 - Some cite reduced control as a downside since the PaaS provider has the major control of it

 PaaS in cloud computing is evolving quickly.
 The next step will be micro PaaS for microservice applications that need a platform that is dynamic and flexible and PaaS will evolve to fill that need.
-Micro PaaS lets developers to create isolated, instant, development environments, then deployed that same environment to production.
+Micro PaaS lets developers create isolated, instant, development environments, then deploy that same environment to production.
 This development to production parity is going to be big.
-And the distributable nature of these environments means that there is no longer the need to be tied down to any one particular host.
+And the distributable nature of these environments means that there is no longer a need to be tied down to any one particular host.
 Applications don’t need a “full stack” or “single host” PaaS offerings, they need an underlying host.

 As the digital environment continues to grow, there are more and more drivers for adopting a PaaS:

 - the growing popularity of web interfaces;